jfcisco/CartApp/README.md

 At any point, the application can generate a detailed bill of the active cart.

+## How to Run the Program
+Pre-requisites: [.NET 5.0 SDK](https://dotnet.microsoft.com/download) is installed on your computer.

+1. Clone this repository to your computer.
+1. Ensure current working directory contains solution (.sln) file.
+If not, `cd` into the CartApp directory.
+1. Run the command `dotnet run --project ./src/CartApi/CartApi.csproj`.
+1. Test by navigating to the /swagger path of the any one of the URLs displayed in the terminal.

 ## Current Status

 The application starts a Kestrel server hosting a REST API.